cmoeckel91/ES-Sband-Sim/README.md

 # EnduroSat OBC – RS485 UART Interface

 This repository contains Python code to interface with the EnduroSat OBC over RS485 using an FTDI USB-RS485 cable.
-It supports acknowledging commands to receive files from the OBC.
-This script supports operation with either single file or a schedule to transfer files to the S-band transmitter.
+It pretends to be an receiving unit, and supports all necessary handshakes to receive files from an EnduroSat OBC (via SpaceDev  - `OBC_CP_GWClient` or through a schedule).

 ---